-- 48 Before undertaking an appeal, it may help if the Appellant discusses the situation with the relevant awarding body.
+- 48 Before undertaking an appeal, it may help if the appellant discusses the situation with the relevant awarding body.
 Such discussions will sometimes resolve the matter without recourse to appeal. - 49 The appeal request should be made within 14 calendar days of receiving the original decision and should set out clearly and concisely the grounds for the appeal.
-The JCQ form Application for an appeal can be used see page 18.
+The JCQ form Application for an appeal can be used where the relevant awarding body's published arrangements allow for this see page 22.
 Awarding bodies may not accept appeals made outside of this timescale.